 * * * * *

 Paul honorably retired as a police division commander after 25 years of service.
 During that time, he supervised all criminal investigations, while also commanding the SWAT team and the firearms unit.
 Along the way he created and commanded various task forces, including multi-jurisdictional cyber crimes and narcotics groups.
 He also crafted state legislation regarding child protection, cyber crimes, criminal interdiction, and narcotics enforcement.
 After retirement, he served for years as Chief of Police in our lovely little Colorado mountain town.
-On any given day he can also be found tending to our wooded property, welding interesting gadgets, and smoking a cigar while adjusting a timing belt or fiddling with sprockets.
+On any given day he can be found tending to our wooded property, welding interesting gadgets, and smoking a cigar while adjusting a timing belt or fiddling with sprockets.

 Amy is an M.I.T. engineer, holding B.S.s in Chemical Engineering and in History, along with an M.S. in Biomedical Engineering (specializing in reconstruction algorithms used in SPECT brain imaging).
 She also conducted scientific research at the National Institutes of Health in the areas of epithelial cell cancer, Alzheimer's disease, fetal immune system development, and reproductive biology.
-After then spending more than a dozen years sending some very bad people to federal prison, she now writes happily strange novels and short stories, and also volunteers as a Victim Advocate for regional law enforcement.
+After then spending 13+ years sending some very bad people to federal prison, she now writes happily strange novels and short stories, and also volunteers as a Victim Advocate for regional law enforcement.
 When not writing or businessing, she can be found changing the oil in her Kawi 250, cooking with oddly named spices, or sitting on a rock outcropping in the forest while reading.